 Epilepsy is more common in people with a learning disability than in the general population.

-• About 1 in 3 people (32%) who have a mild to moderate learning disability also have epilepsy.
+• Around 1 in 3 people (32%) who have a mild to moderate learning disability also have epilepsy.

-• The more severe the learning disability, the more likely that the person will also have epilepsy.
+• The more severe the learning disability, the more likely it is that a person will also have epilepsy.

 • Around 1 in 5 people (20%) with epilepsy also have a learning disability.